Icon-Newsletter-smaller

 • Interest rate: 3%

-Another good credit card for minimum wage earners in the Philippines is the LANDBANK Classic Credit Card.
+Another great credit card for minimum wage earners in the Philippines is the LANDBANK Classic Credit Card.
 Unlike other low-income credit cards in the Philippines, this one lets you earn 1 rewards point for every ₱50 spent online or via point-of-sale (POS) terminals.
 Plus, you can convert your purchases into monthly installments of up to 24 months.[4]

 • Monthly income requirement: ₱15,000